Thinking of solo travel but not sure where to start? START HERE!

 To stay cool and still shop, follow the intriguing underground path that leads from Suria’s basement, past the KL Convention Center and the Aquarium, up the escalator, into an aerial tunnel and through to the Pavilion Mall, which has (only slightly) fewer designer goods than Suria and some great eating.

 Instead of using the foot tunnel, you can walk through KLCC park to the KL Convention Centre, a really nice if sweaty 10-minute walk.
-You get great views of the Petronas Towers and of the attractive As Syakirin Mosque (currently being refurbished).
+You get great views of the Petronas Towers and of the attractive As Syakirin Mosque (refurbished in 2009 to fit as many as 12,000 people.

 Don’t feel like walking from KLCC to the Pavilion?
 Take one of the free buses parked outside KLCC: just ask one of the valets strategically positioned at the KLCC street entrance.